-Welcome to the Colorado School of Mines EPICS ProgramDesign EPICS I (EPICS 151) and Design EPICS II (EPICS 251 or 252) are one-semester, three-credit design courses that are required for all CSM undergraduates.
+Welcome to the Colorado School of Mines EPICS ProgramDesign EPICS I and II are one-semester, three-credit design courses required for all CSM undergraduates.
 The centerpiece of both courses is an open-ended design problem that students must solve as part of a team effort.
 This provides the practice that students need to become more skilled in the process of engineering design as it is practiced in the engineering workplace.

 Both EPICS courses aim to build students' confidence in applying fundamental engineering and design concepts in order to solve open-ended problems.